We recently tried out the Willaston and windmills circular walk in Wirral, beginning at Hadlow Road Railway Station.

 Where is Willaston?

-Willaston lies in the middle of the Wirral Peninsula, approximately 4 miles east of the Dee Estuary and 4 miles west of the Mersey Estuary.
-Willaston was once an agricultural community, but it has transformed into a primarily commuter village today.
+Willaston is a village situated on the Wirral Peninsula, in the unitary authority of Cheshire West and Chester, Cheshire, England.
+Willaston was once an agricultural community, but it has since transformed into a primarily commuter village.

 Parking for the Willaston and windmills circular walk